Valbrand/simple-markdown/README.md

 **P.S.:** If you just want to use all of the default arguments, you do not even need to pass the empty object to the `createMDEditor` function.

+## Browser compatibility

+I'm no compatibility guru, but I'm pretty sure *simple-markdown* works with IE >= 8, as well as with Firefox, Chrome, Opera and Safari.
+I'm going to check it out ASAP.
+The only real compatibility issue here is when you do not provide the `parent_id` argument to the `createMDEditor` function, as *simple-markdown* will try to use `document.currentScript` in such situations, which is not a feature that's implemented in all browsers.

 ## The repository

 This repository contains three javascript files, of which only one is needed if you just want to use the editor: